 - Organizing online contests and giveaways

 Many times it’s not what is being published but who is doing the publishing.
-You can survive content shock by developing a deep relationship with people who know you, trust you and appreciate your awesome content.
+You can survive content shock by developing a deep relationship with people who know you, trust you, and appreciate the value of your content.

 Case in point: You’d rip open a personal letter in the mail, while a common sales offer from your local dealership likely ends up unopened in the trash can.
 Personal is indeed better.